These days I enjoy a charmed life on an island in the tropics.

 I was lucky when I started my officiant business since I had no idea what I was doing initially.
 At the time, I had a full-time job and paycheck as a lawyer so I was able to stumble into the wedding industry without worry of failure.

-But pretty quickly I grew my wedding minister business into a monster.
+But pretty quickly I grew my wedding minister business into a money monster.
 And there is no reason you can’t do the same.

 Let me show you how to get started.